Hdavis3145/Hackathon_REACT/replit.md

 **Pill Identification**: Mock implementation using random selection from pill database
 - Returns pill name, type, image, confidence score (70-99%), and common usage
 - Designed to be replaced with actual image recognition API (e.g., computer vision service)
+- **Manual Selection Fallback**: If pill detection fails, users can manually select their medication from their schedule
+  - Ensures users can always log medications and complete health surveys
+  - Logged with confidence=0 to indicate manual selection
+  - Maintains complete workflow even with detection failures

 **Date/Time Utilities**: `date-fns` for consistent date formatting and manipulation across the application